Azure/azure-powershell/src/Synapse/Synapse/help/Set-AzSynapseDataset.md

 # Set-AzSynapseDataset

 ## SYNOPSIS
-Creates a dataset in workspace.
+Creates or updates a dataset in workspace.

 ## SYNTAX